Nommensen HKBP University: Agriculture

 The faculty was established in 1984 and offers study programs in Agronomy (now Agroecotechnology), Agricultural Economic Sociology, and Agricultural Technology.
 All study programs have been accredited B by BAN-PT.

 Languages and Arts

 The faculty was established in 1987 and offers study programs in the English Language and Music.
 The music major has been accredited B by BAN-PT and the English Language major has also been accredited B by BAN-PT.

 Psychology

 The faculty was established in 2001 and offers a single study program in Psychology.
 The study program has been accredited B by BAN-PT.

 Postgraduate Studies

 The faculty was established in 2003 and offers two study programs: Master of Management (MM) and Master Education and pedagogic in English language.

-Pematangsiantar campus
+Pematang Siantar area

 Teachers training and education

 The faculty was established in 1962 and offers study programs in Education and Pedagogic Studies with concentrations in English language, Indonesian, German language, Accountancy, Civics Education, Christian Studies, Mathematics, and Physical Education.